|

 Avene Cicalfate vs Tolerance: Comparison

-Now that we have looked at the key features of both Avene Cicalfate Cream and Tolerance Emulsion, let’s compare them based on a few key factors.
+Now that we have looked at the key features of both Avene Cicalfate Cream and Tolerance Emulsion, two products from the Cicalfate and Tolerance range, let’s make a broader comparison based on a few key factors.

 Avene Cicalfate Cream is formulated with copper sulfate, zinc sulfate, and Avene Thermal Spring Water, which are known to promote healing and soothe irritated skin.